anlijuncn/HITmo/README.md

 # Harmonization Investigation Toolkit for multi-omics (HITmo)
-A Python package for multi-omics data harmonization
+A Python package for multi-omics data harmonization investigation